 To sustain this free service, we receive affiliate commissions via some of our links.
 This doesn’t affect rankings.
 Our review process.

-TIP: When selecting the font, the text panel should show up in formatting.
+When selecting the font in an Apple program like Notes (pictured below), the text panel should show up in formatting.
 But if it doesn’t, usually “Command + T” (T = text) will open the formatting box for you to edit.

 Disclaimer: This website contains reviews, opinions and information regarding products and services manufactured or provided by third parties.
 We are not responsible in any way for such products and services, and nothing contained here should be construed as a guarantee of the functionality, utility, safety or reliability of any product or services reviewed or discussed.
 Please follow the directions provided by the manufacturer or service provider when using any product or service reviewed or discussed on this website.